-As a first year undergraduate (BMus/BMus Jazz), you will take a Community Engagement module in which you will learn about the wide range of music activities taking place in community and educational settings, receive practical tuition in conducting, and participate in a range of workshops with different interdisciplinary focuses including world music, jazz, composition-based, therapeutic, voice-led, and instrument-led.
+As a first year undergraduate (BMus/BMus Jazz), you will take a Community Engagement module in which you will learn about the wide range of music activities taking place in community and educational settings, receive practical tuition in 'conducting communities', and participate in a range of workshops with different interdisciplinary focuses including world music, jazz, composition-based, therapeutic, voice-led, and instrument-led.
 You will develop and practise workshop presentation skills which you will be given the opportunity to apply in external community settings later in your course.

 ‘A very valuable module.
 Confidence building and providing the basis for developing skills that can be sold for real money in the real world.’